 - Booties and shoes: While it’s adorable to see a baby in mini-Chuck Taylors, they don’t need shoes until they start walking.

-Whether you’re having your first child or your fourth, you will have many questions.
+Whether you’re having your first child or your fourth, as your due date approaches, you will have many questions.
 Set up an appointment with your child’s pediatrician and your health care provider to make sure you’re prepared with everything you need post-birth.